Ping. Ping. Ping. That’s the sound of your email arriving.

 The subject line reads “Urgent Request: Ad Resize.”
 Next subject line: “Request: Tradeshow Graphics Needed- German.”
 Both due dates happen to be in 48 hours, which means you’ll need to get these in to the design team immediately, work on them in between meetings and push that creative brief your agency is waiting on until you finish these one-off requests.

 How often does this happen?
 All the time.
 More than half (52%) of the workers in a Robert Half survey said they were overwhelmed at work on a daily basis.
 In corporate marketing, whether you’re a manager, graphic designer or CMO, you similarly want to reduce the amount of “fire drills” that occur for your marketing campaigns.

 Put Data to Good Use

-When those urgent requests inevitably come in, data-driven metrics give you visibility into what marketing materials are leading to your overall success.
+When those urgent requests inevitably come in, data-driven metrics give you visibility into what marketing collateral are leading to your overall success.
 Often, traditional corporate marketing processes don’t allow for the modern analytics available to marketers today.
-Sure your company may have purchased several new technologies that collect data, but it takes a revamp of the existing process to ensure that this data is being used in the development and review of your marketing activities, rather than decisions being based on past experience or on a designated individual’s instinct.
+Sure, your company may have purchased several new technologies that collect data, but it takes a revamp of the existing process to ensure that this data is being used in the development and review of your marketing efforts, rather than decisions being based on past experience or on a designated individual’s instinct.
 Adding a step for data review in the pre and post-production stages and building it in to a regular reporting schedule allows you to identify the performance of your best and worst assets.
 Low performers can be reworked or eliminated, increasing efficiencies in the development process and allowing you to prioritize based on past success.